Green Home Checklist

 Indoor Environmental Quality

 Natural daylight should reach at least 75 percent of the home’s interior.
-Natural ventilation (via building orientation, operable windows, fans, wind chimneys, and other strategies) should bring plentiful fresh air inside the house.
-The HVAC (heating, ventilation, and air conditioning) system should filter incoming air and vent stale air outside.
+Natural ventilation (via building orientation, operable windows, fans, wind chimneys and other strategies) should bring plentiful fresh air inside the house.
+The HVAC system should filter incoming air and vent stale air outside.
 The garage should not have any air-handling equipment or return ducts, and it should have an exhaust fan.